Doctor of Philosophy in Music Education

 - Appropriate baccalaureate and master’s degrees to support the individual’s goals for doctoral study.

 - 3 letters of recommendation estimating the applicant’s potential for success in doctoral study.

-- Documentation of at least 18 months successful full time experience, or its equivalent, as a professional music educator if seeking an emphasis in music education, or at least 5 years successful full-time experience as a professional music therapist, or its equivalent, if seeking an emphasis in music therapy.
+- Documentation of at least 3 years successful full time experience, or its equivalent, as a professional music educator if seeking a concentration in music education, or at least 5 years successful full-time experience as a professional music therapist, or its equivalent, if seeking a concentration in music therapy.

 - Submission of a video recording appropriate to the degree emphasis.